 We will discuss it by giving some practical and biblical examples.

 We all know there will be a judgment day in which God will judge everyone according to his deeds.
 The Bible generally suggests that the believers, who have been washed by the blood of Christ, will not be judged in the same way as the unbelievers.
 Their condemnation has been passed on Christ’s behalf on the cross.
-Romans 14:10 states that we all will face the “judgment seat” where their works will be judged.
+Romans 14:10 states that all people will face the “judgment seat” where their works will be judged.
 For the people who have refused to accept Christ, the judgment will be different as their names will not be written in the Book of Life (Revelation 20:11-15).
 Still, the Bible talks of a particular judgment that the believers will go through.

 ”For the time has come for judgment to begin at the house of God; and if it begins with us first, what will be the end of those who do not obey the gospel of God?”
 (1 Peter 4:17)

 This verse refers to the house of God as the church and the believers in general.
 What did Peter want to say with the statement that the judgment begins with the house of God?
 This passage has to do with a judgment that believers will experience here in this life.
 While everyone will have to face judgment for the wrong he has done when this life ends, God wants to preserve His beloved from that moment, and they, in a way, are judged and corrected here for their wrongdoings, mistakes, or anything else that needs to be treated in their lives.
 Even if they are new creations in Christ and don’t follow the same lifestyle, they still might sin and commit mistakes that are wrong in front of God.
-Notice that the passage states, ”For the time has come for judgment to begin at the house of God” (emphasis added).
+Notice that the passage states, ”For the time has come for judgment to begin at the house of God”.
 The phrase “for the time has come” suggests that the time we believers will receive that judgment is in the present time while we live.
 This judgment is expressed in the corrections we might receive or certain trials we are going through and has as a purpose to help us grow in our faith, sanctify us, and perfect us.
 This is the fiery trial we need to go through (1 Peter 4:12).
 The unbelievers don’t go through this process.
 We believe we have a loving Father who sometimes corrects us for our good (Hebrews 12:3-11).
 This is why we often see people living ungodly lives, doing whatever they want without any scruples, and not receiving reproach and retribution for their sins.
 This is because their judgment is reserved for one day if they don’t repent.

 “then the Lord knows how to deliver the godly out of temptations and to reserve the unjust under punishment for the day of judgment,” (2 Peter 2:9)